According to the World Pantheism organisation the basic concepts of Scientific Pantheism comprise:

 My belief in the need to

-contribute to the community, the environment and the good of the planet also seems compatible to the above concepts.
+contribute to the community, the environment and the good of the planet, and to have

 The faults of conventional religion

 cruelties and injustices documented in the Bible, of

 threat to freedom and a rational society posed by Islam.

 Here I will just mention the burnings of those who Christians consider to be heretics, the cruelty of the Inquisitions, the wars between Catholic and Protestant Christians, and between Shia and Sunni Muslims.